MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent.md

 ### Permissions and profiles

 The agent operates within the permissions and profile (role) assigned to it by the administrator.
-Permissions define which areas of the product (tables) the agent has access to, while the profile outlines the UX elements (pages and actions) the agent can engage with during its work.
-Default permissions and a profile are assigned to the agent out of the box; however, administrators can update these permissions as needed.
+Permissions define which areas of the product (tables) the agent has access to.
+The profile outlines the UX elements (pages and actions) the agent can engage with during its work.
+Default permissions and the profile are assigned to the agent out of the box; however, administrators can update these permissions as needed.

 ### Operation

 The Sales Order Agent is designed to run autonomously in the background, using AI to perform its tasks while keeping users informed about key steps and involving them when necessary.
 Involvement might be needed in specific scenarios, for instance to review outgoing messages or to provide missing details, or based on configured preferences.

 Conceptually, the agent interacts with Business Central functionality in a manner similar to how Business Central users interact with it.
 The agent is provided with general instructions, expressed in natural language, outlining how the process of capturing sales orders should be handled.
 It then uses UI metadata, such as captions, tooltips, and other properties, combined with the data presented on Business Central pages and its own instructions, to determine each step required to complete the task.
-Starting from the designated Role Center, it navigates the pages, invokes UI actions, and enters data as a user would.
+Starting from the designated Role Center, the agent navigates the pages, invokes UI actions, and enters data as a user would.
 This approach allows a high degree of flexibility and adaptability for the agent to achieve its goal because the agent’s interaction surface and steps aren’t hardcoded.
 Instead, AI determines them based on the context of each step.

 This flexibility enables the agent to discover and interact with relevant custom fields and actions.
 It can also attempt to automatically resolve validation errors by processing displayed error messages and adjusting the input accordingly.